The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 What is PCR annealing temperature?

-Put simply, the annealing temperature is a temperature at which the primers bind to the complementary region on the target DNA.
-How the “set annealing temperature” will behave during the reaction depends on the primer length and composition.
+Put simply, the annealing temperature is the temperature at which the primers bind to the complementary region on the target DNA.
+Setting up an annealing temperature highly depends on the primer length and composition.

 So first we have to understand how primers are designed.
 You can read this article to learn more: PCR primer design Guidelines.